 8. Exercises discretion in the performance of assigned duties by being knowledgeable of University and/or departmental policies regarding confidential materials and information and complying with such policies when handling confidential items or providing information to University employees, students, or the public.

 9. Provides office personnel with necessary supplies and maintains sufficient on-hand items for future use by assisting with ordering, receiving, sorting, storing and distributing basic office supplies and equipment.

-The Receptionist receives supervision from the immediate supervisor and may be required to exercise supervision of others, to include student workers and/or part-time employees.
+The Receptionist is supervised by the assigned supervisor and may supervise student workers and/or part-time employees.